September 20, 2022

-Most seniors headed into their freshman year of college are adjusting to their independence and new experiences.
+Most high school seniors headed into their freshman year of college are adjusting to their independence and new experiences.
 As they stretch out toward a new beginning, it is comforting and assuring for them to know that the people back home are thinking of them and praying for them.
 A care package is a great way to show your support.

-We can do this in many ways, by sending texts, letters, verses of scripture, etc., but the best way I know to show our freshman love is through care packages.
+One of the best ways I know to show our college students love is through care packages.
 Not only does this make them feel loved, but it gives us an outlet to show how much we are missing him or her at home.

-Starting in September, I gathered a small group of friends to start a care package group.
-Each one had a college freshman, and each one wanted to be consistent in sending encouragement through the mail.
-We decided to meet the first Monday of each month.
+Starting in September or early October, I gather a small group of friends to do a care package group.
+Each on of us has a desire to be consistent in sending encouragement through the mail.

 Here are the specifics of our care package group (you can tailor the specifics to your groups needs, personalities, etc.)

-*Moms of college freshman.
-We also had some moms with multiple children in college, so they would include a package for their older college kids as well.
+*Moms of college students.
+We also had some moms with multiple children in college.

 *We also counted how many boys and girls there were so that we could get gender appropriate items when necessary.